gabriel-rusu/c-language-preprocessor/README.md

     * **cl** -  is a tool that controls the [Microsoft C++](https://docs.microsoft.com/en-us/cpp/build/reference/compiler-options?view=vs-2019) compiler and linker

 ### Installing
-A step by step series of examples that tell you how to get a development env running.
+This is a step by step series of examples that tell you how to get a development env running.

 * **Linux**:
     * start by updating the packages list
         ```bash
         $ sudo apt update
         ```
     * install the build-essential package(a package of new packages including gcc, g++ and make) by typing:
         ```bash